ironhack-labs/lab-react-tweets/README.md

 **Render the component**

-When done, import the `Message` component and render it in the `Tweet.js` in the following way:
+When done, import the `Message` component and render it in the `Tweet.jsx` in the following way:

 ```jsx
 // ...